casefabric/guide/docs/mendix/faq.md

 the microflow with the state changing action and another nanoflow that will execute the WaitFor action.

 The Testframework can be used in a way that it starts a separate transaction in a microflow.
 Take a look at the documentation on Unit Testing.

+## File uploads

+When using files with the case engine, it is highly adviced to use the Mendix structures to manage the files, keeping a reference (like a URL) inside the Case File.
+Case Files are not compatible with large BLOB storage.